One of my photo that I took of the monorail

 person eating the fish.
 Most restaurant serving Fugu have huge paper

-Fugu fish outside there restaurant like this - Now this is one fish who keeps the possibility of revenge open, I must say.
+Now this is one fish who keeps the possibility of revenge open, I must say.

 On another note, found this picture which will make me more unpopular